-4.10.1 With increasing public access to Council records, it is important that necessary documents are retained and that records are destroyed as part of a managed process that is adequately documented.
-Therefore, services must have in place

-4.10.2 The Council has an Information Asset Register which acts as a mechanism for understanding and managing the Council's information assets and the risks to them.
+- 4.10.1 With increasing public access to Council records, it is important that necessary documents are retained and that records are destroyed as part of a managed process that is adequately documented.
+Therefore, services must have in place clearly defined arrangements for the assessment and selection of records for disposal, and for documenting this work.
+All record keeping procedures must comply with the Council's Document Retention and Disposal Policy. - 4.10.2 The Council has an Information Asset Register which acts as a mechanism for understanding and managing the Council's information assets and the risks to them and a Record of Processing Activities (RoPA) which details the many purposes for which data is processed by the Council and associated retention requirements.